Sensirion/raspberry-pi-i2c-svm4x/README.md

-# Sensirion Raspberry Pi I2C SVM41 Driver
+# Sensirion Raspberry Pi I2C SVM4x Driver

-This document explains how to set up the [SEK-SVM41](https://www.sensirion.com/my-sgp-ek/) sensor module to run on a Raspberry Pi using the provided code.
+This document explains how to set up the [SEK-SVM4x](https://www.sensirion.com/my-sgp-ek/) sensor module to run on a Raspberry Pi using the provided code.

+The SVM4x evaluation kit covers evaluation of the SGP40 and SGP41 sensors.

 [<center><img src="images/SVM4x.png" width="500px"></center>](https://www.sensirion.com/my-sgp-ek/)